MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/trademark-and-copyright-protection.md

 ---
-Description: Learn what you can do if you think another app is infringing on your intellectual property rights.
+description: Learn what you can do if you think another app is infringing on your intellectual property rights.
 title: Trademark and copyright protection ms.assetid: 61C4EEC0-AD4D-4828-ADEC-F18E99DD4FFC ms.date: 06/19/2017